The Apocalypse Reading Room

 The Apocalypse Reading Room is curated by Ama Josephine Budge in partnership with Free Word and with support from The Reading Agency.

 Ama Josephine Budge is a speculative writer, artist, curator and pleasure activist.
-Ama’s work navigates intimate explorations of race, art, ecology and feminism, working to activate movements that catalyse human rights, environmental evolutions and troublesomely queered identities.
+Her work navigates intimate explorations of race, art, ecology and feminism, working to activate movements that catalyse human rights, environmental evolutions and troublesomely queered identities.
 Ama is a PhD candidate in Psychosocial Studies at Birkbeck.
 Her research takes a queer, decolonial approach to challenging climate colonialism.
 Ama’s fiction and non-fiction has been published internationally by Aperture, The Independent Newspaper, Dispatch Feminist Moving Image, Anathema: Spec from the Margins, Media Diversified, Skin Deep, Consented, CHEW Magazine and B. Dewitt Gallery.

 The Reading Agency is a national charity that tackles life’s big challenges through the proven power of reading.
 Their vision is for a world where everyone is reading their way to a better life.